Pickup Simulation With An Audio Transformer

 A circuit trying to emulate the way a guitar pickup perceptively drives a fuzz face goes back to a Jack Orman design from 2002

-[1], and many have adopted it [2]The values shown lead to resonances you would typically expect from humbuckers and single coils.
+[1], and many have adopted it[2].
+The values shown lead to resonances you would typically expect from humbuckers and single coils.

 N

-But the idea is flawed.
-To my understanding, it does not take into consideration, that a buffer has modified the pickupīs frequency response towards brittle beforehand.
+• It does not take into consideration, that a buffer has modified the pickupīs frequency response towards brittle beforehand.

-It also does not take into consideration, that as soon as you deviate your volume control even at the slightest from its maximum position, the series resistance (in the drawing above called
+• It does not take into consideration, that as soon as you deviate your volume control even at the slightest from its maximum position, the series resistance (in the drawing above called RvolA1) easily takes on resistive values that are several decades beyond the pickupīs impedance values, which will swamp all alleged resonant behavior from the pickup stone dead.
+There is nothing in a fuzz face's input that depends on resonance.
+Its problems stem purely from being driven hard by a low impedance.

 You eliminated the expected frequency behavior by inserting a buffer without understanding what it does.
 If you then try to restore it with a similar circuit, the cat bites its own tail.